jayant07-yb/yugabyte-db/docs/content/preview/integrations/camunda.md

  username: yugabyte
  password: yugabyte
 ```
+Change the `connection url` to point to the YugabyteDB cluster you started.

-Download the “.jar” file of the Postgres JDBC driver and save it in	camunda-bpm-run-7.17.0/configuration/userlib
+Download the Postgres JDBC driver jar and place it in camunda-bpm-run-7.17.0/configuration/userlib directory.
 You can get the jar [file](https://jdbc.postgresql.org/download/postgresql-42.3.5.jar).

 Run the Camunda Platform server using `./start.sh` for Linux/MacOS systems or `./start.bat` for Windows System.